CHECKLIST AND INSTRUCTIONS FOR SWIMMING COMPETITIONS

 Pool Clothing (is also very important)

 It is essential you prevent dehydration in the hot atmosphere of a swimming pool.
-At least 1 litre of water either with fruit juice or a high energy supplement should be drank every 2 hours.
+At least 1 litre of water either with fruit juice or a high energy supplement should be drunk every 2 hours.
 Try the 'wee' test to check on your fluid levels.
 Your wee should be clear or pale in colour, if it is yellow or very dark then you are starting to dehydrate and must have more fluid.

 Eat high energy carbohydrate foods only whilst competing.
 Wholemeal breads and rice and pasta are excellent.
 Also malt loaf, raisins, bananas and cereal bars.
 Raw jelly is also good post-warm up.